Model Comparison

 | Training | — | — | — | 30 tok/s | 57 tok/s |

 The range here tells a story.
 Opus is a cloud model with unlimited compute behind it.
 Coder-14B is half the parameters of the 32B model and nearly twice as fast.
 Coder-32B was tested and eliminated — more than double the memory, half the speed, and worse on every Carmack category that matters.
-Gemma 4 is the biggest local model and also the fastest, because architecture matters more than parameter count — a lesson the profiler taught us the hard way.
+Gemma 4 is the biggest model in the test and also the fastest, because architecture matters more than parameter count — a lesson the profiler taught us the hard way.
+None of these serves today; that crown went to a later contender (see the 2026-04-23 expansion) that then absorbed the coding job too.

 Coding Benchmark